Kierstin Hatt, PhD, MA, BA

 I'm an interdisciplinary academic, a participatory action researcher, a clinician, a policy analyst, an advocate and an activist.
-My primary research areas relate to food systems, and to autism.
+My primary research areas relate to food systems, and to autism (and in particular service funding policies).
 Sometimes I do one of these at a time, but more often these converge into a range of creative ventures.
 I also enjoy Crossfit, knitting, quilting, kayaking, foodie things, learning languages and travel.

 Ph.D., Sociology, McGill University, 2001

 M.A., International Development Studies, Saint Mary’s University Halifax, 1993

 Clinical certification, training and areas of expertise

 - Disability and Community Studies Diploma (all but practicum), Douglas College

 - ABA-IBI Applied Behaviour Analysis, University of North Texas

 - Integrated Listening System (iLs) and Safe and Sound Protocol (SSP)